XaloraAI/dev-examples/README.md

-# Heurist Integration Examples
+# XaloraIntegration Examples

-This repository contains reference implementations to help developers integrate with Heurist AI services, including LLM, embedding, image generation, and using Heurist Mesh Agents.
+This repository contains reference implementations to help developers integrate with XaloraAI services, including LLM, embedding, image generation, and using XaloraMesh Agents.

-## Getting Started with Heurist API
+## Getting Started with XaloraAPI

 ### Obtaining Your API Key
-**All examples in this repository require a Heurist API key.**
+**All examples in this repository require a XaloraAPI key.**

-1. Create an API key by purchasing credits with crypto at [Credits and API Management Portal](https://heurist.ai/credits)
+1. Create an API key by purchasing credits with crypto at [Credits and API Management Portal]
-2. You can also apply for free trial credits using the [form](https://dev-api-form.heurist.ai/)
+2. You can also apply for free trial credits using the [form]
 3. Use this key in all examples by setting it as an environment variable or directly in the code

 ### Prerequisites
 - Node.js (for JavaScript examples)
 - Python 3.8+ (for Python examples)
-- Heurist API Key (from steps above)
+- XaloraAPI Key (from steps above)

 ### Installation